Th4n4705/Th4n4705/README.md

 It's two years now since I took that decision to build solid habits.

-So I am, eager to use GitHub daily, just to share things that I made.
-And to make it public to people like you, which are interested in coding.
+So I am, eager to use GitHub daily, to share things that I made.
+And to make it public to people like you interested in coding.

-I am currently working on some assignments, and also try to code daily on LeetCode, the [LeetCodeProblems](https://github.com/Th4n4705/LeetCodeProblems) repository is about the problems that I solve there.
+I am currently coding daily on LeetCode, the [LeetCodeProblems](https://github.com/Th4n4705/LeetCodeProblems) repository is about the problems that I solve there.

 Feel free to contact me on [Linked In](https://www.linkedin.com/in/twakrim/) or by [E-Mail](mailto:taha.wakrim.pro@gmail.com)